for overall satisfaction with Psychology

 On this course you will:

-- Understand how children learn best.
+- Understand the psychology behind how children develop, behave and when they learn best

 You will study a selection of core and optional modules in each year.
 Each module is worth a number of credits and is delivered differently depending on its content and focus of study.